kragen/derctuo/markdown/retro-teletext.md

 anything useful with.

 Suppose instead we shoot for 1-second updates of 32 24-line screens.
-That's 6144 total scan lines, one every 0.163 ms; once every 8 scan lines (1.3 ms, 260 instructions) we need to update the character generator's line-start pointer.
-That's still probably too much load on such a slow computer as the original Nova, but it's within the bounds of plausibility.
+That’s 6144 total scan lines, one every 0.163 ms; once every 8 scan lines (1.3 ms, 260 instructions) we need to update the character generator’s line-start pointer.
+That’s still probably too much load on such a slow computer as the original Nova, but it’s within the bounds of plausibility.
 It would be straightforwardly achievable on the 300-ns-cycle 1970 SuperNova if using SRAM instead of core.

-Memory access contention might be another issue: if the character generator doesn't have its own internal buffer for one line of bytes, it has to read a character from main memory every 5 pixels, generating 8x as much memory traffic.
+Memory access contention might be another issue: if the character generator doesn’t have its own internal buffer for one line of bytes, it has to read a character from main memory every 5 pixels, generating 8x as much memory traffic.
 If it only reads 80 bytes every 1.3 ms, at 300 ns per 16-bit word (which I said you probably need anyway) it